LaunchCodeEducation/data-analysis-wiki/Course-Overview-and-Structure.md

 ## Blended Learning

 The course is delivered using a combination of online tasks, face-to-face instruction, small peer group time, and programming assignments.
 The varied delivery is meant to reinforce the concepts by accommodating different learning styles.

-## Flipped Classroom Model

-Most of the traditional instruction will be done at home via online reading and exercises.
-In class time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called studios.
+The day's concepts and objectives will be introduced at home via online reading and exercises.
+In-class time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called studios.

 ## Course Goals